suryakantamangaraj/AwesomeGithubProfileTemplates/README.md

 - [README Jokes](https://github.com/ABSphreak/readme-jokes) - Random dev jokes in your GitHub README.

 ### Articles
+These are some articles to guide you on how to make your Github readme profile and make that better.

 - ["How To Create A GitHub Profile README"](https://www.aboutmonica.com/blog/how-to-create-a-github-profile-readme) - *Monica Powell*
 - ["What's on your GitHub Profile"](https://dev.to/waylonwalker/what-s-on-your-github-profile-40p3) - *Waylon Walker*
 - ["3 Ways to Spice up your Github Profile README 🔥"](https://dev.to/jayehernandez/3-ways-to-spice-up-your-github-profile-readme-1276) - *Jaye Hernandez*